-During the period from June 24, 2011, the date of the Company's last annual MD&A, through to the date of this report, the Company continued mapping and consolidation of historic exploration information.
+During the period from June 24, 2011, the date of the Company's last annual MD&A, through to the date of this report, the Company continued mapping, soil and rock chip sampling and evaluation of historic exploration information.

 Next steps at Santa Fe include undertaking geophysical and geochemical surveys to better define areas that have the potential to host significant gold mineralization both near surface and at depth.